Ujjalt/ujjaltimshina/_pages/about.md

   <p style="font-family: Georgia, serif; font-size: 1.08em; color: #2f4f2f; line-height: 1.8; max-width: 850px; margin: auto;">
     <em>
-      This photograph was taken by me on a beautiful evening at IIIT Delhi.
+      This photograph was taken by me on a beautiful evening at IIIT Delhi, of course edited.
 As the daylight gently faded, the sky opened up and the moon appeared at just the perfect place, creating a moment that felt both peaceful and extraordinary.
 It was one of those rare scenes that made me pause and appreciate the beauty hidden in everyday campus life.
 Beyond its architecture and classrooms, this institute has